 - Apply the toner evenly for consistent results

-Major color corrections, such as going from dark to light or correcting uneven tones, should always be done by professionals.
+Professionals should always make major color corrections, such as changing from dark to light or adjusting uneven tones.
 They have the knowledge and experience to handle complex color changes without causing excessive damage.

 Understanding the role of toner in hair coloring and the potential for damage is crucial.
 When in doubt, seeking professional help can prevent unnecessary damage and ensure the best results.